Section menu

 Currently there is no technology that can predict how TS might affect someone long-term.
 It is thought that approximately half of children with a TS diagnosis will see a significant reduction in their symptoms as they approach adulthood.
 For some people, living with TS will continue throughout their life, but symptoms are likely to wax and wane (a term often used to describe the coming and going of tics).

-A 2018 research study looking at the 'Long-term follow up of patients with Tourette Syndrome concluded that the findings reflect "a positive overall long term prognosis for individuals with TS".
+A 2018 research study looking at the 'Long-term follow up of patients with Tourette syndrome concluded that the findings reflect "a positive overall long term prognosis for individuals with TS".
 You can read more about this research here.

 Other Tic disorders